facebookresearch/ELF/README.md

 How to train
 ===============
+To train a model for MiniRTS, please first compile `./rts/game_MC` (See the instruction [here](./rts/game_MC/README.md) and [here](./rts/README.md))).
+Note that a compilation of `./rts/backend` is not necessary for training, unless you want to see visualization.

-To train a model for MiniRTS, run the following in the current directory:
+Then please run the following commands in the current directory:

 ```bash
 game=./rts/game_MC/game model=actor_critic model_file=./rts/game_MC/model \